If parents need to get away for more than an evening, you may be asked to stay over until the next day.

 Checking In With Parents Before They Leave (Things To Consider)

 Parents deserve a chance to unwind and have a night away from the kids for themselves!

 So try your best to check in with them and get all of your questions answered before they leave.
-That way you won't have to call and interrupt their plans during the night.
+Make a list ahead of time, so you can remember everything you need to ask them.
+That way, you won't have to call and interrupt their plans during the night.

 This can include anything from child-related things to items around the house.

 You can ask parents to demonstrate if there's a special way that they rock their child to get them to go to sleep.
 Babies are used to having things done a certain way.
 So the closer you can get to copying the normal routine, the easier it will be for the child.

 Try to get a list of must-know items before parents leave.
 This will include any special instructions, like favorite toys or activities kids like.